Mitigating the effect of the population model uncertainty on the strong lensing Bayes factor using nonparametric methods: Population

-We simulated an observed GW catalogue composed of 1658 events using the benchmark population model with the selection effect.
-Then we sample $m_1^z,q$ and $z$ posteriors for each event according to the recipe Appendix \ref{A:mockpost}.
-The number of events included in the catalogue is a middle ground between the number of events that would be needed to have a precise reconstruction with the non-parametric model\footnote{Preliminary studies suggest that we would need tens of thousands of events. }.
+We simulated an observed GW catalog composed of 1519 events using the benchmark population model with the selection effect.
+Then we sample $m_1^z$ and $q$ posteriors for each event according to the recipe Appendix \ref{A:mockpost}.
+The number of events included in the catalog is a middle ground between the number of events that would be needed to have a precise reconstruction with the nonparametric model\footnote{Preliminary studies suggest that we would need tens of thousands of events. }.
 Once the mock posteriors are generated, we perform a hierarchical population inference to get the (H)DPGMM and the power-law model.

 In order to compute the Bayes factor for lensed pairs, we need the posteriors for lensed GW pairs.
-We repeat the previous process to simulate another astrophysical catalogue.
-Then for each astrophysical source, we generate two magnification factors using Eq.~\ref{eq:magnification_marginalised},~\ref{eq:magnification_correlated} for two images.
-We apply Eq.~\ref{eq:magnified luminosity distance} to calculate the effective luminosity distance for each image.
+We repeat the previous process to simulate another astrophysical catalog.
+Then for each astrophysical source, we generate two magnification factors using Eq.~[\ref{eq:magnification_marginalised},~\ref{eq:magnification_correlated}] for two images.
+We apply Eq.~[\ref{eq:magnified luminosity distance}] to calculate the effective luminosity distance for each image.
 As a result, the images from the same source have the same $m_1^z$ and $q$ but different luminosity distance.
-After that, we sample $m_1^z,q$, and $z$ posteriors for each image separately.
+After that, we calculate the SNR and sample $m_1^z$ and $q$ posteriors for each image separately.